Skip Navigation

 • Comparing query results between the two databases.

-• Running various acceptance tests on your new database, validating proper behavior and performance.
+• Running various acceptance tests on your new database to validate proper behavior and performance.

-After verifying that the database migration was successful, point your existing applications and services to the new database.
+After verifying that the database migration was successful, point your existing apps and services to the new database.

 Get Heroku Postgres Credentials

-When you create the Heroku Postgres add-on, Heroku automatically configures a new environment variable called DATABASE_URL, which contains the credentials and connection information for your new database.
-Run the heroku config:get command to fetch the variable:
+When you create the Heroku Postgres add-on, Heroku automatically configures a new environment variable called DATABASE_URL, which contains the connection string for the new database.
+Run the heroku config:get command to fetch the value of the config var:

 $ heroku config:get DATABASE_URL --app psql-migration-from-aiven